Infinite staircases for Hirzebruch surfaces: Embedding obstructions from exceptional spheres

 For property (iii), we note that the graph of $V_b(z) = \sqrt{\frac z{1-b^2}}$ is concave down, so the function $ \mu_{\bE,b}(z)$ cannot be linear on any maximal interval on which it is nontrivial.
 On the other hand, it follows from \eqref{eq:wgt} that the formula for $w_i(z)$ can change only if it, or one of the earlier weights, becomes zero.
 From this, it is not hard to see that $\mu_{\bE,b}$ is linear on every open interval on which $\ell(z)> \ell(\bbm)$.
 The above remarks imply that $I$ must contain at least one break point $a$, which occurs when $\ell(a)=\ell(\bbm)$.
 Moreover this point $a$ is unique because if $\ell(a) = \ell(a')$ for some $a<a'$, then it is shown in \cite[Lem.2.1.3]{ball} that there is $z \in (a,a')$ with $\ell(z) < \ell(a)=\ell(\bbm)$, contradicting property (ii). \end{proof}

-Note that part (iii) of the following lemma shows that, if $\bE$ is perfect, then it is $b$-perfect in the sense of Definition~\ref{def:perf} exactly if $\mu_{\bE, b}$ is nontrivial at its center $a$.
-Further, part (ii) establishes that the ellipsoid embedding function $c_{H_b}(z)$ is the maximum, rather than just the supremum, of the obstruction functions $\mu_{\bE,b}(z)$ and volume function.
+Note that part (iii) of the following lemma shows that, if $\bE$ is perfect with center $a$, then it is $b$-perfect in the sense of Definition~\ref{def:perf} exactly if $\mu_{\bE, b}$ is nontrivial at $a$.
+Further, part (ii) establishes that the capacity function $c_{H_b}(z)$ is the maximum, rather than just the supremum, of the obstruction functions $\mu_{\bE,b}(z)$.